Ephigenia/ikea-availability-checker/README.md

 ## Trouble Shooting

-- `DEPRECATED`
+- I want to deactivate colored output
-    You’re trying to check the availability for a product which may not be available in the country/store.
-Read more about in the [Discussions](https://github.com/Ephigenia/ikea-availability-checker/discussions/83)
+    Colored output can be disabled by setting the `FORCE_COLOR=1` before running a command: `FORCE_COLOR=0 npx ikea-availability-checker stores de`

 Other Projects & Articles